Violation of detailed balance in microwave circuits: theory and experiment: Introduction

 The simplest and most intensively studied circuit consists of two capacitors coupled to two resistors through another capacitor.
 Even such a simple circuit shows nontrivial heat transport~\cite{ciliberto_heat_2013, ciliberto_statistical_2013,golubev_statistics_2015,baiesi_thermal_2016}, gyration and detailed balance violation~\cite{ghanta_fluctuation_2017, gonzalez_experimental_2019}.
 Most of these studies have been performed within the framework of classical physics.
 On the other hand there is a currently huge development of quantum technologies and circuits, understanding the thermodynamical properties of which is of utmost interest.
 It is thus crucial to extend the methods developed in classical circuits to quantum ones.~\cite{bhandari_geometric_2020}

 A mandatory condition to study circuits in the quantum regime is to work at frequencies, $f$, such that $hf\gtrsim k_BT$ with $T$ the temperature.
-For context, a temperature of $T=1$K corresponds to a frequency of $f=k_BT/e=21$ GHz, as such, experiments are performed below 1K in the microwave domain.
+Since a temperature $T=1$K corresponds to a frequency $f=k_BT/h=21$ GHz, experiments are usually performed below 1K in the microwave domain.
 Since circuits are usually larger than the wavelength, retardation effects are paramount.
-Unfortunately, previous studies in classical circuits have focused to low frequencies where retardation effects are irrelevant and were neglected.
+Unfortunately, previous studies in classical circuits have focused to low frequencies where retardation effects are irrelevant and were not considered.
 It is the goal of the present paper to provide a new theoretical approach, based on the scattering matrix formalism, able to treat the case of circuits of any size and to validate the theory with experiments in the microwave regime.

-The rest of the paper will be structured as follows, section~\ref{sec:II} is the theory, where we introduce the scattering matrix formalism and express the metrics for detailed balance violation in terms of it.
+The rest of the paper will be structured as follows: section~\ref{sec:II} is the theory, where we introduce the scattering matrix formalism and express the metrics for detailed balance violation in terms of it.
 Section~\ref{sec:III} goes over the experimental setup used to test our theoretical predictions in the microwave regime.
 Section~\ref{sec:IV} presents the experimental data while we conclude in section~\ref{sec:V}.